open-telemetry/opentelemetry-js/examples/tracer-web/README.md

 ## Useful links

 - For more information on OpenTelemetry, visit: <https://opentelemetry.io/>
-- For more information on tracing, visit: <https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-tracing>
+- For more information on web tracing, visit: <https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-web>

 ## LICENSE